Finite-temperature phase transitions in $S=1/2$ three-dimensional Heisenberg magnets from high-temperature series expansions: Results

-From the residues we can calculate the value of the critical exponent $\gamma$.
+From the residues, we can calculate the value of the critical exponent $\gamma$.
 Since all five lattices belong to the same universality class, $\gamma$ is the same and thus we gather all the results in Fig. \ref{fig2}.
 In this case, we use Eq.~\eqref{eqN} with $\beta_i\to\gamma_i$ and $\sigma = 0.004$.
 As can be seen in the figure, the residues from the pyrochlore and \textit{ssc} lattices do not contribute significantly to the final result.
-In total we get $\gamma = 1.428(10)$, in agreement with previous results\cite{Oitmaa96, Kuzmin19}.
+In total we get $\gamma = 1.428(10)$, in agreement with previous results \cite{Oitmaa96, Kuzmin19}.
 This is different from the renormalization group value, $\gamma = 1.3895(50)$ \cite{Leguillou80, Guida98}, see dashed line in Fig. \ref{fig2}.
-It was proposed that this discrepancy comes from the low order of the HTSE, and that higher orders might bring the numbers closer together, as it happens for the Ising model\cite{Guttmann87, Oitmaa96, Oitmaa06}.
+It was proposed that this discrepancy comes from the low order of the HTSE and that higher orders might bring the numbers closer together, as it happens for the Ising model \cite{Guttmann87, Oitmaa96, Oitmaa06}.
 However, the present inclusion of higher orders does not seem to point in that direction.
-This is indicating that a lot more orders would be needed in order to see an appreciable shift towards the renormalization group value.
+This is indicating that a lot more orders would be needed to see an appreciable shift toward the renormalization group value.

-So far, the search for $\beta_c$ and $\gamma$ has been standard.
+So far, $\beta_c$ and $\gamma$ have been obtained from standard methods, albeit with more orders.
 Alternatively, we can use our knowledge of $\gamma$ to get $\beta_c$ (see Fig. \ref{fig3}).
-For all lattices, the residues from Fig.~\ref{fig1} plotted versus their poles $\beta$ from Fig.~\ref{fig2} collapse on a line with a large positive slope, whose intersection with $\gamma\simeq 1.4$ gives an approximation of $\beta_c$.
+In the Dlog Pad\'e method, each Pad\'e approximant provides a singularity at a given $\beta$, and its residue gives the value of the critical exponent.
+In practice, these couples of $\beta$ and $gamma$ are not randomly scattered and, instead, fall over a monotonic increasing function.
+Larger values of $\beta$ are accompanied by larger values of $\gamma$.
+In the end, for all lattices, the residues from Fig.~\ref{fig1} plotted versus their poles $\beta$ from Fig.~\ref{fig2} can be plotted, and the intersection with $\gamma\simeq 1.4$ gives an approximation of $\beta_c$.
 Thus, with a correct choice of $\beta_c$, the residues versus $(\beta-\beta_c)/\beta_c$ should collapse on lines crossing at the universal $\gamma$ for all lattices.
-Surprisingly, the lines of the \textit{fcc}, \textit{bcc}, \textit{sc} and pyrochlore lattices present similar slopes, whereas it is smaller for \textit{ssc}.
+Surprisingly, the lines of the \textit{fcc}, \textit{bcc}, \textit{sc}, and pyrochlore lattices present similar slopes, whereas it is smaller for \textit{ssc}.
 The \textit{ssc} line gives residues at $\gamma$ for $\beta_c = 4.20(5)$ (see Fig. \ref{fig3}).
-The behavior of these lines could help to determine critical values when the points do not clearly accumulate near a single point $(\beta_c,\gamma)$, as in the \textit{ssc} lattice.
+The behavior of these lines could help to determine critical values when the points do not accumulate near a single point $(\beta_c,\gamma)$, as in the \textit{ssc} lattice.

 Another alternative is to use the Diagonal Dlog Pad\'e method as presented in Ref.~\cite{Kuzmin20}.
 In this method, the Pad\'e approximants of the inverse logarithmic derivative of $\chi$ are calculated, and only those with the same order in the denominator and numerator (the diagonal ones) are taken into account.
 Estimates of $\beta_c$ are then obtained from the least positive root of the numerator (unless it is also a root of the denominator).
 These values converge when the order $n$ increases, as illustrated for the pyrochlore and \textit{ssc} lattices in Table~\ref{tab1}.
 In the case of the pyrochlore, we obtain $\beta_c = 1.39(1)$ in agreement with our previous results.
 However, for the \textit{ssc} lattice we get a more precise estimate $\beta_c = 4.20(1)$.